 The hierarchical worldview of sustainability also characterizes the individual entities or smaller wholes that make up the larger whole of reality.
 These entities or wholes are more commonly referred to as “systems.”
 Economic systems exist within social systems, which exist within ecosystems.
-These same hierarchical relationships exist for the businesses, families, communities, watersheds, bioregions, and larger societal and natural ecosystems that span the entire earth.
-In other words, the worldview of authentic sustainability is reflected in everything that exists on earth.
+These same hierarchical relationships exist for businesses, families, communities, watersheds, bioregions, and larger societal and natural ecosystems that span the entire Earth.
+In other words, the worldview of authentic sustainability is reflected in everything that exists on Earth.

 These relationships are easier to see and understand in farming than in most other human endeavors because of the direct contact of agriculture with the earth.
 The three hierarchical realms of sustainable farming are depicted in the graphic.
 The farm business exists within the context of the farm “family.”
 The farm business affects and is affected by the families who operate the farms and the natural ecosystems upon which they are ultimately dependent for their productivity.
 The farm family in this case refers to the individual, nuclear family, or group that contributes to the management and benefits directly from the farming operation.
 The agroecosystem includes the soil, plants, animals, and all of the micro- and macro-organisms that affect and are affected by the farming operation.
 A farm is a microcosm of the earth.

-Everything that happens on an individual farm happens within agriculture as a whole and affects not only the family, agroecosystem, community but also the community, bioregion, and everything else in the larger economy, society, and whole of nature.
+Everything that happens on an individual farm happens within agriculture as a whole and affects not only the family and agroecosystem but also the community, bioregion, and everything else in the larger economy, society, and whole of nature.
 Some of the impacts are insignificant and relatively unimportant.
-Others are critical to the economic, social, and ecological sustainability of human life on earth.
+Others are critical to the economic, social, and ecological sustainability of human life on Earth.
 Farmers must always be aware of the potential unintended consequences of their decisions.

 Sustainable farmers must recognize and respect the interconnectedness of everything affecting their farms—the soil, plants, animals, farmer, family, community, society, and economy.
 Healthy soils contain at least 17 different nutrients that are essential for plant growth.
 The relative quantities or ratios of these nutrients affect their availability to plants to sustain their health and growth.
 A single teaspoon of soil is estimated to contain more bacteria, fungi, algae, protozoa, mites, nematodes, earthworms, ants, insects, and other living organisms than the number of humans in the world.
 The relative populations of these different organisms affect the availability of soil nutrients to plants and thus affect plant growth and development.
 Similar complexities and interconnectivities exist in sustaining the health and productivity of farm animals.